-New Jersey has some fantastic water parks to offer for local families and visitors alike—some of them right on the beach!
-From big name parks and boardwalk favorites to the first municipal water park in the state, we've rounded up 15 of New Jersey’s best water parks and a overview of what to expect from each one.
-We even found a couple of fantastic indoor water parks to keep kids splashing on rainy days.
+New Jersey has several fantastic water parks, some of them right on the beach!
+From big-name parks and boardwalk favorites to the state's first municipal water park, we've rounded up 15 of New Jersey’s best water parks and an overview of what to expect from each one.
+We've even included a couple of fantastic indoor water parks to keep kids splashing on rainy days.

-If you're looking for water on a slightly cheaper scale, check out our Best Water Playgrounds and Splash Pads round-up.
-For all summer awesomeness, visit our New Jersey Kids Summer Activities Guide or our NJ Theme Parks Guide.
+If you're looking for water fun on a slightly cheaper scale, check out our Best Water Playgrounds and Splash Pads roundup.
+For more summer awesomeness, visit our New Jersey Kids Summer Activities Guide or our NJ Theme Parks Guide.

 Cool off in the wave pool at Casino Pier & Breakwater Beach Waterpark.

 Casino Pier & Breakwater Beach Waterpark – Seaside Heights

 Casino Pier offers loads of over-the-top fun like classic amusement park rides, an antique carousel, an arcade, and go-karts, all right along the Seaside Heights boardwalk.
 Meanwhile, Breakwater Beach is a state-of-the-art water park with a wave pool, water slides, and The Perfect Storm, a huge, interactive kids' water play area.
 Opens for the 2018 season on Saturday, May 26.

 This wet indoor jungle gym is perfect for rainy days.
 There's a lazy river, plunging water slides, tube rides, and a baby wading pool.
 Adult guests can take advantage of the relaxing indoor/outdoor spa with giant, warm-water whirlpools.
 Dry off at the video arcade or dine at one of the resort's family-friendly restaurants.
 With so much to do, you might want to make your trip to Coco Key into an overnight at the resort's Hotel ML.